uswds/uswds-site/_components/language-selector/language-selector.md

   status: ready
   package: usa-language-selector
 layout: styleguide
-lead: Indicate the language they prefer to use for either written or spoken communication.
+lead: Accessing content in the language that the user is most comfortable in allows the user to be more successful in completing key tasks.
 permalink: /components/language-selector/
 redirect_from:
   - /language-selector/